azix-khan/Expense-Tracker/README.md

 ## 🚀 Features

-- **Beautiful Design**: Crafted with attention to detail using packages like FontAwesome, fl_chart, and CupertinoIcons.
+- **Beautiful Design**: Crafted with attention to detail using different packages.
 - **State Management**: Utilizes Bloc for efficient and manageable state handling.
 - **Backend Integration**: Powered by Firebase for robust and scalable backend functionality.